-When conducting welfare visits, the staff members will attend in pairs, notify SLT prior to the visit and ensure they are contactable at all times for safety reasons.

-Section 8

-Record preservation

-School registers are legal documents.
-We will ensure compliance with attendance regulations by keeping attendance records for at least 3 years.
-Computer registers will be preserved as electronic back-ups or microfiche copies.
+When conducting welfare visits, the staff members will attend in pairs, i the visit and ensure they are contactable at all times for safety reasons.
+Section 8 Record preservation School registers are legal documents.
+We will ensure compliance with att regulations by keeping attendance records for at least 3 years.
+Computer preserved as electronic back-ups or microfiche copies.